Circle East: 2004–2017: Creation of Towson Square and Circle East

-On Thursday, July 10, 2014, Cinemark officially opened its 15 screen movie theater at Towson Square as part of its 30-year anniversary celebrations.
+On July 10, 2014, Cinemark officially opened its 15-screen movie theater at Towson Square as part of its 30-year anniversary celebrations.
 The theater featured Cinemark's then newest concept, a reserve level where people could actually reserve specific luxury seats in a special area and have an expanded food selection and alcoholic beverages.
 It also features Cinemark's NextGen concept that has been described as offering "the latest technology and amenities under one roof."
 The Baltimore Sun reported that the Towson Cinemark theater is Cinemark's official international flagship movie theater, replacing its former international flagship location in Dallas, Texas.

-In 2014, Towson Square was sold to Retail Properties of America Inc for $40.5 million, thus allowing them to integrate the development adjacent into one entity called Circle East.

-Current tenants are Cinemark and Nando's.
+Nando's followed, opening on July 16 of that year.
+On the Border debuted on October 27.

+Bonefish Grill opened on February 16, 2015, followed by a ribbon-cutting ceremony the following day.
+BJ's Restaurant opened on June 15, of that year, and Bobby's Burger Palace began operations on July 30.
+Another tenant that debuted at the growing district was World of Beer at the end of September.
+On November 4, Towson Square was sold to RPAI for $40.5 million, thus allowing them to integrate the development adjacent into one entity called Circle East.
+Hanabi Japanese Restaurant closed after just two years of operation.
+The development of Circle East required Barnes & Noble and Trader Joe's to close their locations, alongside Bahama Breeze and Pier 1 Imports, for a major partial demolition and interior gutting.
+Trader Joe's relocated to The Shops at Kenilworth in mid-March 2017, while Barnes & Noble closed its doors in June of that year.
+They requested RPAI if they could downsize to a single-story layout to avoid leaving Towson and interfering with the redevelopment plans, but that was rejected.